adamnew123456/totp/README.md

 # Running

-You can run the program in one either TOTP mode or HOTP mode:
+You can run the program in either TOTP mode or HOTP mode.

 ## TOTP